CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 There are some important requirements to keep in mind when naming
 variables: Every variable is called within a program script via an essentially freely definable name.
-This name serves to uniqly identify that variable; different names signify different variables.
+This name serves to uniquely identify that variable; different names signify different variables.
 The :code:`$`-prefix clearly identifies a name and its use as a variable.
 The scripting system is case sensitive: :code:`$Var` is different variable than